Performance and systematic uncertainties of CTA-North in conditions of reduced atmospheric transmission: Introduction

-In the past, the quality of the atmosphere has been assessed by the rate of cosmic rays.
+In the past, the quality of the atmosphere was judged by the rate of cosmic rays.
 Over time, more precise and sophisticated methods and strategies for atmospheric calibration of Cherenkov telescopes have been developed.
-Various instruments such as LIDAR, UAV-based systems, ceilometer, pyrometer, and All-Sky camera are used to characterize the state of the atmosphere and for the telescope calibration \cite{Daniel:2015zda,Doro:2015nba,Brown:2018,Brown:2022,CTAConsortium:2017tgk, Will:2017hnj}.
-Several methods have been developed to allow the analysis of cloud-affected data.
-Most methods rely on measuring atmospheric parameters using various instruments and correcting the data.
-For example, a correction method presented in \cite{DOROTA2020102450} is based on the fraction of Cherenkov light created above the cloud compared to all Cherenkov light produced in the shower and on energy bias calculated for a clear atmosphere.
-The results are consistent with simulations in the energy range between 2 TeV and 30 TeV with systematic uncertainties less than 20\% for transmission 0.6 or higher.
-In another method \cite{Fruck:2014mja,Fruck:2015mba}, the corrected energy is obtained as reconstructed energy scaled with the inverse of average optical depth.
+Various instruments such as LIDAR, UAV-based systems, ceilometer, pyrometer, and the All-Sky camera are used to characterize the state of the atmosphere and calibrate the telescopes \cite{Daniel:2015zda,Doro:2015nba,Brown:2018,Brown:2022,CTAConsortium:2017tgk, Will:2017hnj}.
+Several methods have been developed to enable the analysis of cloud-affected data.
+Most methods rely on measuring atmospheric parameters with different instruments and correcting the data.
+For example, a correction method presented in \cite{DOROTA2020102450} is based on the fraction of Cherenkov light produced above the cloud compared to the total Cherenkov light produced in the shower and the energy bias calculated for a clear atmosphere.
+The results are consistent with simulations in the energy range between 2 TeV and 30 TeV with systematic uncertainties of less than 20\% for a transmission of 0.6 or higher.
+In another method \cite{Fruck:2014mja, Fruck:2015mba}, the corrected energy is obtained as a reconstructed energy scaled by the inverse of the average optical depth.

-The paper presents a comprehensive study of the influence of reduced atmospheric transmission on the CTA-N performance and its respective subarrays.
-The study relies on atmospheric modeling and Monte Carlo (MC) simulations of air showers and telescopes' responses.
+The paper presents a comprehensive study on the influence of reduced atmospheric transmission on the performance of CTA-N and its corresponding subarrays.
+The study is based on atmospheric modeling and Monte Carlo simulations (MC) of air showers and telescope responses.